-Let Ω be a smooth, compact d-manifold and let $f : \Omega \to \mathbb{R}$ be a smooth map on Ω .
+Let Ω be a smooth, compact d-manifold and let $f:\Omega\to\mathbb{R}$ be a smooth map on Ω .
 The critical points in Morse theory are the points p such that the gradient of f at p is the zero vector.
 A critical point is non-degenerate if its Hessian has full rank.
+The index of a non-degenerate critical point is the number of negative eigenvalues of the Hessian.
 (See [11] or [10] for definition of the Hessian and further explanation of Morse theory.)
 Function f is Morse if all its critical points are non-degenerate.
-If function f is Morse, then its critical points in Morse theory correspond to its H_k -critical points as defined in Section 2.3.
+If function f is Morse, then its index k critical points in Morse theory correspond to its H_k -critical points as defined in Section 2.3.